MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/datatypes-string-operators.md

 ---
 # String operators

-Kusto offers a variety of query operators for searching string data types.
+Kusto offers various query operators for searching string data types.
 The following article describes how string terms are indexed, lists the string query operators, and gives tips for optimizing performance.

 ## Understanding string terms